Peter Keeley (screenwriter)

 Peter Keeley (born 1983 in Crumpsall Hospital) is a British screenwriter and author.
-He is the creator of the television series I'm with Stupid, which airs on BBC Three, and for his book series The London Road Mysteries.
+He is the creator of the television series I'm with Stupid, which aired on BBC Three, and for his book series The London Road Mysteries.

 Early life

 Keeley grew up in Crumpsall, Manchester, and wrote his first play The Role Model at the age of 14.
 The play focused a disabled boy who struggles to cope with various issues.
 He received the Scope Millennium Award to develop the play which was performed at Contact Theatre in Manchester where Keeley worked as a wheeling usher.

 More Plays and Stand Up/Sit Down comedy were all to follow, all written by Keeley.

 Education

 Keeley went to Manchester Metropolitan University where he studied English and Creative Writing.
 He graduated in 2010.